 Following standard practice, the SAM model appears as a square matrix, with each row sum exactly equaling the corresponding column sum.
 Reflecting its kinship with the standard Leontief input-output framework, individual SAM elements show accounting flows between row and column sectors during a chosen base year.
-Read across rows, SAM entries show the flow of funds into column accounts (also known as receipts or the appropriation of funds by those column accounts).
-Read down columns, SAM entries show the flow of funds into row accounts (also known as expenditures or the dispersal of funds to those row accounts).
+Read across rows, SAM entries show the flow of funds into column accounts).
+Read down columns, SAM entries show the flow of funds into row accounts (also known as receipts or the entries show the flow of funds into row accounts).

-The SAM may be broken into three different aggregation layers: broad accounts, sub-accounts, and detailed accounts.
+The SAM may be broken into three different aggregation layers: broad accounts, and detailed accounts.
 The broad layer is the most aggregate and will be covered first.
 Broad accounts cover between one and four sub-accounts, which in turn cover many detailed accounts.
 This appendix will not discuss detailed accounts directly because of their number.
+For example, in the industry broad account, there directly because of their number.
 For example, in the industry broad account, there are two sub-accounts and over 1,000 detailed accounts.